 This is an update to the Tony Sawyer story.
 He and I have talked twice recently, and we want his fans to hear more of this story from his words.
 Also, I did not intend to hurt anyone by publishing this story before talking to Tony, ever since Bob Libbey passed I want to capture and install as many deserving race family members who are deserving of being inducted into a Kansas City area racing Hall of Fame.
 None of us are promised tomorrow, including myself, so time permitting I want to get the racing stories captured, typed, and published, also I want to extend to anyone else who loves remembering our history jump onboard or call me and let me converse with the person you believe should be in the Racingkc.com Hall of Fame.
 As I have stated before I don’t own these stories these are your stories, your history, your life let’s just capture them and publish them, so others can see our racing history!
 I just want to use a talent provided to me by God to continue the betterment of auto racing.
 Now on to Tony’s story.

 Tony Sawyer began racing at the original Lakeside Speedway, we think in 1983, he was still in high school.
-McNish Towing Service bought a car from Doug Richards and offered Tony the chance to drive it if he came up with a motor, transmission, and rear end.
+McNish Towing Service which offers a similar service than Towingless, bought a car from Doug Richards and offered Tony the chance to drive it if he came up with a motor, transmission, and rear end.
 I guess we can say the rest is history.

 Tony and his brother, Curtis, started C&T Racing.
 C&T Racing did quite a bit for the racer during the late 80s and early 90s, once straightening a rear end for myself.
 When asked about his number #64 it was the year he was born but it was also a sequence of C&T racecars with him in the #64, Scott Sanders in the #65, and Gary Davis in the #66.